-As we come to the 16th chapter of Acts we are coming, really, to a chapter that is going to, I think, leave an impression on all of us.
-It’s one of those chapters that you always remember – just the record along of Lydia and her marvelous liberation.
+As we come to the sixteenth chapter of Acts we are coming, really, to a chapter that is going to, I think, leave an impression on all of us.
+It’s one of those chapters that you always remember – just the record alone of Lydia and her marvelous liberation.
 And I’ve appreciated so much the interesting comments of you folks over that little study we've done.
 And then the little incident about the woman who was possessed of a demon.

-And now we come to a third incident in this chapter that is going to indelibly impress it on our minds, and it’s a very familiar story about a Philippians jailer and how God reached him through an earthquake.
+And now we come to a third incident in this chapter that is going to indelibly impress it on our minds, and it’s a very familiar story about a Philippian jailer and how God reached him through an earthquake.

 Verse 30.
 “What must I do to be saved?”
 And the only answer is given.
 “Believe on the Lord Jesus Christ.”
 Now we believe that all men need to be saved and at the same time, we believe there is only one way to be saved – by believing on the Lord Jesus Christ.
 And thus, at the beginning of the service I read to you the words of Peter.
-“Neither is there salvation in any other for there is none other name under heaven given among men whereby we must be saved.”
+“Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.”

 This then is the story of salvation.
-Now as all records in scripture, there are many facets to it and we can focus in on the story of salvation at the very beginning and then see it in the flow of the context at the same time, picking up other very important and helpful truths.
+Now as all records in Scripture, there are many facets to it, and we can focus in on the story of salvation at the very beginning and then see it in the flow of the context, at the same time picking up other very important and helpful truths.

-The man said what do I need to do to be saved?
+The man said, “What do I need to do to be saved?”
 And the answer came, “Believe on the Lord Jesus Christ.”
 You know, I think sometimes we don’t recognize the fact that people are really looking for salvation.
 I believe that people are seeking deliverance.
 I think that we get the idea that when we go up to somebody to present Christ to them, that we are really intruding on their lives when, in fact, we may just be giving them that which they are desperately searching for and maybe don’t know where to look or aren't willing to admit they're looking.

 The other night when we had a new members’ meeting with the elders somebody stood up and said that they had gone on for years and years searching for salvation but no one ever told them.
-I believe that it is a basic thing in the heart of a man that he seeks answers and the ultimate answer is what is life about and where am I going and what am I doing here?
+I believe that it is a basic thing in the heart of a man that he seeks answers, and the ultimate answer is, What is life about and where am I going and what am I doing here?

 And, of course, when a man comes to the place of terrible distress over his own life, that’s the man who is ready to hear the message of salvation.
 Now, another reason we know that people are looking for salvation is because there are so many systems of salvation that have been invented.
 You know, people only invent what they think is going to sell.

 And people are – there are all kinds of systems.
 I just read about a new way of salvation the other day in a magazine.
-It’s through a particular kind of occult trance operation but it’s another way of delivering men from meaninglessness and sin and guilt and boredom and loneliness and the dread of death and insecurity and anxiety and whatever.
+It’s through a particular kind of occult trance operation, but it’s another way of delivering men from meaninglessness and sin and guilt and boredom and loneliness and the dread of death and insecurity and anxiety and whatever.
 There are all kinds of panaceas being attempted and being offered to men.

-Now the man in this account, a jailer, a crusty, hard, ex-Roman soldier, most likely, who was sort of put out to pasture and ran a stinking, rotten jail in the City of Philippi.
+Now the man in this account, a jailer, a crusty, hard, ex-Roman soldier, most likely, who was sort of put out to pasture and ran a stinking, rotten jail in the city of Philippi.
 How do you know it was stinking and rotten?
 They all were.

 And this guy was a hard-nosed character who really just lived and died for the fact that he had a little bit of honor left by being a jailer.
 At least he had a commission from Rome to do that job and he lived for that thing.

-You know, everybody, sooner or later who doesn’t have salvation reduces his life to some little box that gives it meaning.
+You know, everybody, sooner or later who doesn’t have salvation, reduces his life to some little box that gives it meaning.
 For some people it’s money.
 For some people it may be prestige, popularity.
 For some people it may be a promotion.
 For some people it’s a new car.
-Just every once in awhile when their life starts to get boring they buy another car or they get another wife or something new.
+Just every once in a while, when their life starts to get boring, they buy another car or they get another wife or something new.

 But eventually men find that they have to face the reality, the unreality of life, and so they get a little box.
 Whatever the little box is – and they put everything in that little box.
 And if the little box goes, that’s the end.

 This man had a little box.
 His little box was prestige, status.
 All he had left was his name as a jailer and the fact that he had some honor because he was commissioned by Rome to occupy the jail.
 In the midst of this little account do you know what happened to his jail?
 It fell apart.
 All the doors flew open.
 The chains fell off.
 The stocks were separated and every prisoner was loosed.
 And you know what the man decided to do?
 Kill himself.
 Why?
 His little box had broken.
 The only thing he had to live for was his prestige as a jailer.
-If all of his prisoners got away he lost it.
+If all of his prisoners got away, he lost it.

 And no matter how he tried to wiggle around it and call it an earthquake, somebody would have blamed him.
 And there wasn’t anything to do but draw a sword and kill himself because he had nothing to live for.
 And that’s exactly the way it is with people.
 They reduce life to some kind of simple commodity that they can stick their hopes in.
 Or maybe they run so fast around in their little box they don’t realize that they don’t have anything to live for.
 But they've got to escape somehow.

 Well, this man had no answers.
 He had no escape.
-And he came to the biggest crisis in his life up to this point and the only thing left to do was kill himself.
-But instead of killing himself, God had something else in mind for him and you know what he did?
-He just fell down at the feet of Paul and Silas and he asked the right question.
+And he came to the biggest crisis in his life up to this point, and the only thing left to do was kill himself.
+But instead of killing himself, God had something else in mind for him, and you know what he did?
+He just fell down at the feet of Paul and Silas, and he asked the right question.
 He said, “What must I do to be saved?”
 How do I get out of the mess of having my little box broken?
 Where do I turn to get rid of my fears and anxiety and loneliness and the meaningless of life and the fear of death and all this?
 Where do I go?
 And the answer came very clearly, “Believe on the Lord Jesus Christ” and you'll be delivered.
 And not only you, but anybody else in your house who believes.

 Now these four men are making up this little group.
-Now they have arrived at Philippi, which is the beach-head in Europe.
+Now they have arrived at Philippi, which is the beachhead in Europe.
 And the gospel has landed in Europe.
 And the first thing God directed them down by the riverside and met some women there – some women who were worshiping the true God.
 They were either Jews or Jewish proselytes.
 No men, at least not enough men to found a synagogue, so the women had to meet at a little place called a proseuche, a place of prayer by the river.